cdl-geneseo/geneseo-dictionary/S/Sliving.md

 # Sliving

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sliving

 Created by  Sage Kearney on May 05, 2023

 (expression)Term used to describe someone living their best life.
 “Look at you!
 Sliving it up at college, I see!”.
 (Kearney, s-z, 2023)